LF-Decentralized-Trust-labs/Naryo/docs/getting_started.md

 # Getting Started

-This guide will help you set up **Librevents** on your local machine for development and testing.
+This guide will help you set up **Naryo** on your local machine for development and testing.

 ## Prerequisites

-Before running Librevents, ensure you have the following installed:
+Before running Naryo, ensure you have the following installed:

 - **Java 21**
 - **Maven**